B-Aldridge/sql-challenge/README.md

 ##Data Engineering

 The ERD was exported to create the tables.
-From there, the data from the 6 CSV Files (located in the CSV File folder) was imported into the new Database.
+From there, the data from the 6 CSV Files (located in the CSV File folder) was imported.

 ##Data Analysis